darkresearch/mallory/README.md

 Built with ❤️ by [Dark](https://darkresearch.ai)

-Mallory is the open-source foundation of [Scout](https://scout.dark.xyz), Dark's production AI financial assistant.
+Mallory is an open-source AI chat boilerplate created by [Dark Research](https://darkresearch.ai).